 The Foundation is proudly associated with Channel 7 Adelaide and South Australia’s leading research and service organisations of Flinders University, Novita Children’s Services, The University of Adelaide, University of South Australia and the Women’s and Children’s Health Network, which together forms its honorary Board and independent Research Committee.

 It’s also a founder and lead funder of the Chair for the Prevention of Childhood Disability, currently headed by Professor Jozef Gécz who in 2019 was named South Australia’s Scientist of the Year at the Science Excellence Awards.

-Operating as a registered charity and a not-for-profit incorporated association, where operational efficiency is a priority, the Channel 7 Children’s Research Foundation works tirelessly to increase the funds it provides through the careful management of its investment returns from an endowment portfolio, and by seeking and nurturing the charitable giving, corporate partnerships and kind patronage it gratefully receives from Australia’s business and family communities.
+Operating as a registered charity and a not-for-profit incorporated association, where operational efficiency is a priority, the Channel 7 Children’s Research Foundation works diligently to increase the funds it provides through the careful management of investment returns from an endowment portfolio, and by seeking and nurturing the charitable giving, corporate partnerships and kind patronage it gratefully receives from Australia’s business and family communities.

 An honorary Board oversees the Foundation, and comprises representatives from Channel 7 Adelaide, Novita Children’s Services, the Women’s and Children’s Health Network, The University of Adelaide, Flinders University and the University of South Australia.